March 23, 2023

 In summary, the surf at La Jolla shores is a mixed bag depending what you are looking for.
 Come here in summer if you are brushing up on your skills.
 Winter and Fall are better for intermediates and up.

-Which Board to Bring for Surfing the Shores in La Jolla?
+Which Board to Bring for Surfing La Jolla Shores?

-In general, this wave caters to pretty much all board sizes.
-During an average waist high to shoulder high day at the shores which are common; the quiver is all an option.
-In order to catch the mushy beach break all the way to shore, bring a longboard.
+While I recommend a foam board, this wave generally caters to pretty much all board sizes.
+During an average waist high to shoulder high day which are common; the entire quiver is an option.
+In order to catch this mushy beach break all the way into the shoreline, bring a longboard.
 To maintain more speed down the line, bring a fun board with more volume.
 Finally, a shortboard still works for faster sections but I suggest a shortboard only when the surf is pushing head high.
-Actually, you’ll even find body boarders a lot of time.
+Actually, you’ll even find body boarders here frequently.

 La Jolla Shores Surfing Crowd Factor

-Summer is always going to be the busiest time of year here.
+Summer is always going to be the busiest time of year at La Jolla Shores.
 The beach and waves are teeming with beginners and surf schools/lessons up and down the beach.
 It’s always busiest in the center of the beach near the lifeguard tower.
 The further North you go toward Scripps Pier, the thinner the crowd will become.

 During other seasons, it’s common to still find a steady crowd of surfers with winter being the sparsest.
 Despite the crowds, the vibe out here is friendly.
 Most surfers are learning and if they aren’t, they still will hardly bother you.